mapfish/mapfish-print/README.rst

 The following command will run the mapfish printer.
 The arguments must be supplied to the -PprintArgs="..." parameter.

-To list all the commandline options then execute:
+To list all the commandline options then execute (the current direstory is `./core`):

 .. code::